-The increase in FSP participation from 2000 to 2003 occurred during a period when unemployment increased from four percent to six percent, states took advantage of opportunities to expand categorical eligibility to those receiving noncash TANF benefits and services and to liberalize the treatment of vehicles, and the Food and Nutrition Service was encouraging states to conduct outreach efforts.
+The increase in FSP participation from 2000 to 2004 occurred during a period when unemployment increased from four percent to six percent, eligibility was restored to many legal immigrants, states took advantage of opportunities to expand categorical eligibility to those receiving noncash TANF benefits and services and to liberalize the treatment of vehicles, and the Food and Nutrition Service was encouraging states to conduct outreach efforts and simplify the program.

-Sources: U.S. Department of Agriculture, Food and Nutrition Service, National Data Bank.
+Sources: U.S. Department of Agriculture, Food and Nutrition Service, data published online at http://www.fns.usda.gov/pd/fssummar.htm and unpublished data from the Food Stamps National Data Bank.

 |Including Territories 1 (thousands)||Excluding Territories (thousands)||Children Excld.
 Terr. (thousands)||Total Population 2||All Poor Persons 2||Pretransfer Poverty Population 3||Total Child Population 2||Children in Poverty 2|